Georgs Pelēcis: Selected works

+Musicology

 Pelēcis' musicological work focuses on musical form in work from the Middle Ages, Renaissance, and Baroque eras.
 He has written theses focusing on the work of Giovanni Pierluigi da Palestrina and Johannes Ockeghem.

 Pelēcis teaches the history of theory and counterpoint at the Latvian Academy of Music, and was the first president of the Riga Center for Early Music.